-- Social structures are abstractions: they cannot directly perform actions with SOA-based systems only - actors can, whether they be participants acting under their own volition or delegates (human or not) - simply following the instructions of participants.
-An actor advances the objectives of a social structure - 646 through its interaction with SOA-based systems, influencing actions that deliver results.
-The specifics of - the interaction depend on the roles defined by the social structure that the actor may assume or have conferred and the nature of the relationships between the stakeholders concerned.
-These relationship - conferred and the nature of the relationships between the stakeholders concerned.
+Social structures are abstractions: they cannot directly perform actions with SOA-based systems - only actors can, whether they be participants acting under their own volition or delegates (human or not) simply following the instructions of participants.
+An actor advances the objectives of a social structure through its interaction with SOA-based systems, influencing actions that deliver results.
+The specifics of the interaction depend on the roles defined by the social structure that the actor may assume or have conferred and the nature of the relationships between the stakeholders concerned.
 These relationships can introduce constraints on an actor when engaged in an action.
-These points are illustrated in Figure 5. - A role is not immutable and is often time-bound.
-An actor can have one or more roles concurrently and - may change them over time and in different contexts, even over the course of a particular interaction.
+These points are illustrated in Figure 5.

+A role is not immutable and is often time-bound.
+An actor can have one or more roles concurrently and may change them over time and in different contexts, even over the course of a particular interaction.